TakeprofitTechnology/ReleaseNotes/CopySystem (New application for copying deals) .md

 * Added ID of the follower account for the MT5 log in 'opening time difference' part.
 * "Copied PnL" amount added for Trader's Web GUI.
 ### Changes
-* "Total Profit" was renamed to 'Total PnL'.
+* "Total Profit" was renamed to "Total PnL".

 ## Version 2024.6.21.752 (21 June, 2024)
 ### Changes